jameslloyd/mediarrrical/README.md

 B2KEY
 B2ENDPOINT
 ```

+[!NOTE]
+A local config dir needs createing with a config.txt

 and /app/config needs mounting to a folder containing a single file config.txt.  config.txt you should populate with a list of the ical urls to merge, each on separate lines.